tanner-johnson2718/MEME_OS_3/Linking/README.md

 * switch statements
   * `switch.c`
-* what about like struct or enum definitions?
+* what about struct or enum definitions?
-* other c keywords
+  * implicitly harded coded by compiled assembly, no symbol table entries
 * debug symbols -g section
+  * adds a whole lot of sections.
+Seems like a bit of a rabit whole.
+* Beware of impicit return type assumption of undefined functions (w/o signature).
+Erase the signature of `get_str` in `exe.c` and compare the assembly.
+HINT: `cltq`.s

-## Relocation a static hello world??
+## Relocation

-Use new hello world as guide
+In the previous section we looked at the symbol table and some rules the linker uses to resolve

 ## Resources